mhasanjb/blog.mhasan.ir/_blogs/2020-05-06-angular-multiple-template-simple.md

 10 - that's it :)

-this is minimalest way to create multiple layout in angular
+this is minimalist way to create multiple layout in angular
 you have to make a service to get data from your backend and put for template.

 # Requirements